- How to analyze your sales process

 Each time you lose a deal, don’t just forget it and move on.
 Take the time to reflect and analyze.
-In short, determine what you’ve done wrong and mistakes that might have been made, and outline what you can do to make it right in the future.
+In short, determine what you've done wrong and the sales mistakes that might have been made, and outline what you can do to make it right in the future.

 Understanding why your prospect said “No,” can create a more valuable offer for the prospect and win their interest back, which can help you turn a lost deal into a new sales opportunity.

 What are some of the best ways you have turned lost deals into open sales opportunities?